 How to Store Leftovers

 Store in an airtight container in the refrigerator for up to 7 days.
-Freeze for up to 3 months - thaw in the fridge and stir before serving.
+Freeze for up to 3 months.
+Thaw in the fridge and stir before serving.
 The flavor actually deepens after a day or two.

 Common Questions